epic-kitchens/VISOR-VOS/README.md

 ## Datasets

 #### [MS-COCO](https://cocodataset.org/#home)
 MS-COCO instance segmentation dataset is used to generate synthitic video out of 3 frames to train STM.
-This could be helpful as a pretraining stage before doing the main training on VISOR.
+This could be helpful as a pretraining stage before doing the main training on VISOR. <br>

 ![image](https://user-images.githubusercontent.com/19390123/115352832-62fb7d00-a1ea-11eb-9fbe-1f84bf74905d.png)

 #### [VISOR](https://epic-kitchens.github.io/VISOR/)
 After pretrain on MS-COCO, we fine-tune on VISOR dataset by sample 3 frames from a sequence in each training iteration.
-To visualize VISOR dataset, you can check [VISOR-VIS]()
+To visualize VISOR dataset, you can check [VISOR-VIS](https://github.com/epic-kitchens/VISOR-VIS)
 ![3x5_images-1](https://user-images.githubusercontent.com/24276671/192190134-eeb6492d-3e70-4363-8bdf-1f5ec5887fe4.png)